-The post-Brexit trade agreement between the UK and the EU which came into force on 31 December 2020, preserves airline traffic rights between the UK and the EU and no longer allows UK airlines to operate from the Netherlands to other non-UK destinations.
+Geopolitical events or developments greatly affect the aviation sector and can be major sources of uncertainty and concern.
+On 1 January 2021, the post-Brexit transition period ended, bringing to a close the previous relationship between the UK and the EU.
+The new trade agreement between the UK and the EU which came into force on 31 December 2020, preserves airline traffic rights between the UK and the EU and no longer allows UK airlines to operate from the Netherlands to other non-UK destinations.
 EU airlines also no longer have rights to operate between UK destinations or to fly from the UK to a third non-EU destination.

 So far, the impact of Brexit on Amsterdam Airport Schiphol's day-to-day airport operations or on passengers travelling to and from the UK has been limited.
-However, the longer-term impact of Brexit on Royal Schiphol Group will only become visible once passenger volumes return to pre-COVID-19 norms.
+However, the longer-term impact of Brexit on Royal Schiphol Group will only become visible once passenger volumes return to pre COVID-19 norms.